 Proper site drainage is important to maintaining slope stability at the site.
 Saturation of soils at the site may result in slope movement or failure.
 Therefore, we recommend that no irrigation lines should be placed on the slope.
 Landscaping at the site should be planned to utilize drought resistant plants that require minimal watering.
-Plants or lawn may be placed on the slope, with plants watered using direct drip systems targeted only for each plant, and any lawn areas watered using sprinklers placed in a manner such that watering is a minimum of 30 feet back from the crest of the slope.
+Plants or lawn may be placed on the slope, with plants watered using direct drip systems targeted only for each plant, and any lawn areas watered using sprinklers placed a minimum of 30 feet from the slope.
 Overwatering should be strictly avoided.
 The surface of the site should be graded to prevent the accumulation or ponding of surface water at the site.
 The property owner and the owner's representatives should be made aware of the risks should these or other conditions occur that could saturate or erode/undermine the slope soils.